-Human-Computer Interaction: An Empirical Perspective: learn about the foundational topics including historical context, the human factor, interaction elements, and the fundamentals of science and research.
+- Human-Computer Interaction: An Empirical Perspective: learn about the foundational topics about one of the precursors to UX design.
+As well as being a neat introduction to HCI, this book includes historical context, the human factor, interaction elements, and the fundamentals of science and research.

 Industry blogs are a great way to start learning the ins and outs of the field.
 Some useful (and trustworthy!) sources include: